Where to learn to ski in Alberta

 If you're getting out for the first time, you want to find somewhere that is convenient, easily accessible and offers the support you need, from the rental shop to the ski instruction on the hill.
 Natural beauty, good food options and other recreational activities nearby may also factor into your decision.

 For the experienced riders coaxing their friends into the sport, the option to hit some gnarlier terrain or tackle a new skill with some advanced coaching could be considerations as well.

 Four great places to learn to ski in Alberta

 For the past few years, SnowSeekers’ #NewSkiAB expedition has introduced hundreds of new skiers and snowboarders to the slopes.
 What's more, we've been there for big firsts with new and first-time skiers from Mexico, Asia and Africa, cheering them on and sharing their learn to ski stories.
 We know what makes the beginner experience successful, and how to graduate skiers’ ability as they go.

 Here are four friendly Alberta ski areas with beginner slopes that will make the introduction to skiing and snowboarding easy and fun.
-Three of these four areas are open until late April or early May so you still have lots of time to get out there.
+The season begins in less than 60 days, so now's the time to start planning!

 Nakiska Ski Area, Kananaskis

 Just an hour west of Calgary, you can step out of the plains and into the rocky mountains at Nakiska Ski Area.
 The venue was purpose built for the 1988 Winter Olympics, as a legacy for Albertans.